YumaYX/rubydemodoc/input/json/read_with_load.md

-This Ruby code snippet demonstrates how to read a JSON file and parse its content into a Ruby object.
-The code first requires the 'json' library, which provides functions for working with JSON data.
-Then, it uses `File.read('input/json/file.json')` to read the entire content of the file specified by the path 'input/json/file.json' into a string.
-Finally, it uses `JSON.load()` to parse the JSON string and convert it into a Ruby object.
-This Ruby object can then be used to access and manipulate the data stored in the JSON file.
+This Ruby code snippet demonstrates the loading of a JSON file into a Ruby data structure.
+Specifically, it uses the `JSON` library to parse the contents of the file named `input/json/file.json`, which is assumed to be in JSON format.
+The `JSON.load` method is utilized to convert the JSON string from the file into a Ruby object, which is then stored in a variable (not specified in the provided context, but typically a hash or array depending on the file's structure).
+This process allows the Ruby code to work with the data directly within the script.